OnPodium

 The Integration Problem

-The challenge with email marketing for podcasters is that most email tools — Mailchimp, ConvertKit, ActiveCampaign — are separate platforms that require manual integrations with your website and hosting.
-When your email tool is built into the same platform as your hosting and website, the workflow is seamless: a listener visits your website, subscribes, and automatically enters your email system.
-No Zapier automations.
-No syncing issues.
-No extra monthly subscription.
+The challenge with email marketing for podcasters is that most email tools — Mailchimp, ConvertKit, ActiveCampaign — are separate platforms that require manual integrations with your website.
+Pick whichever email tool you prefer, then drop the signup form right onto your OnPodium episode landing pages so listeners can subscribe in a single click — no Zapier hoops required.

 Deep-dive guides for email: